-Julia is also an accomplished spoken word artist.
+Julia is also an accomplished spoken word artist and musician.
 She is a slam poetry champion (having qualified for finals and/or semifinals in Berkeley, San Francisco, and San Jose in the past) and has performed spoken word at a variety of high profile events, including Toronto Pride, San Francisco Pride Main Stage, The San Francisco Dyke March, Ladyfest Bay Area, and The National Queer Arts Festival.
 As a musician, Julia was the lyricist-guitarist-vocalist for the indie-rock trio Bitesize.
 During their heyday, Bitesize released two critically acclaimed CDs, toured up and down the West Coast, and received college radio airplay nationwide.
 Julia’s current lo-fi noise-pop solo music project is called *soft vowel sounds*.

 To find out how to book Julia for an event, check out her booking webpage.